Utility Rate Audits: Because Assumptions Aren’t a Strategy

 January 27, 2026

 Senior living operations exist for one main reason: to support residents.
 Every role, every process, and every decision ultimately serves people, not just systems.
 That focus is what makes the industry unique.
-And it’s also what makes operational strain show…
+And it’s also what makes operational strain show up more quickly when something falls out of balance.

 The NOI Drain You Can’t See: How Utility Billing Errors Quietly Undermine Portfolio Performance